ryanholbrook/datascience-docker-gpu/README.md

 git clone https://github.com/ryanholbrook/datascience-docker-gpu.git
 ```

-Download the image from Docker Hub and launch a Jupyter Notebook session with `/home/yourname/project/` as the working directory.
+Download the image from Docker Hub and launch a Jupyter Notebook session with your (host) directory `/home/yourname/project/` mounted inside the container.
 ```
 cd datascience-docker-gpu/full/
 ./datasci.sh --project /home/yourname/project/
 ```

+**WARNING:** Only data in your `project` directory will be saved after the container exits.
+If you have data elsewhere and you quit the container, it is gone forever. *(You can also mount persistant storage with `--volume` as usual with `docker`.)*

 ## Contents
 There are three images in this repository: